lmiller165/frogger-with-python-turtle-graphics/README.md

 ## Code Improvements

 **Random speed and ball direction functionality added**
-I wanted to be sure that each time a user played the game that it would be a different experience.
-In order to achieve this, I created a list of all the possible speeds and directions that the balls could go and used random to generate a random float to be applied to the movement of the balls.
+I wanted to be sure that each time a user played the game, it would be a different experience.
+In order to achieve this, I created a list of all the possible speeds and directions that the balls could go then randomly generated a float to be applied to the movement of the balls.

 **Removal of unneccesary functions**
-Functions were regrouped so that all the object movements were included within the same function and therfore removing an uneccessary function.
+Functions were regrouped so that all the object movements were included within the same function which removed an uneccessary function.

 **Cleaned up formatting**
 Removed unneccessary spaces and unused code from file.
 Coordinates were reformatted with proper spacing.

 **Added level message**
 Printed message was added to the top corner of the game board to inform the player what level they are currently playing.

+**Game loop**
+Game loop was cleaned up and flashing "You won!" message was corrected.

 ## Acknowledgements